XuuXiaolan/GiantSpecimens/README.md

 -Mod-Release thread in the Lethal Company Modding Server for a lot of the ideas!

--New RedWood Giant model textures and material are created by meatballdemon on discord and https://twitter.com/_MeatBallDemon_ on twitter, fantastic work done (V1.4.0)!
+-New RedWood Giant model textures and material are created by [@MeatBallDemon](https://twitter.com/_MeatBallDemon_) on twitter, fantastic work done (V1.4.0)!